- Why choose Counselling Directory?

 Here at Counselling Directory we understand the importance of knowing your therapist is trained and experienced - which is why we have a thorough approvals policy in place that must be met by each professional in order to list their service.

-Where you see our Counselling Directory Policy badge displayed, this means that we’ve verified the following:
+Where you see our Counselling Directory Policy badge displayed, this means that we’ve verified the following information prior to approving the profile:

 For Individual counsellors/psychotherapists